mchagneux/computo_paper/paper.md

 ### Images
 #### Data collection
-With help from benevolents, we compile photographs of litter stranded on river banks after increased river discharge, shot directly from kayaks navigating at varying distances from the shore.
+With help from volunteers, we compile photographs of litter stranded on river banks after increased river discharge, shot directly from kayaks navigating at varying distances from the shore.
 Images span multiple rivers with various levels of water current, on different seasons, mostly in southwestern France.
 The resulting pictures depict trash items under the same conditions as the video footage we wish to count on, while spanning a wide variety of backgrounds, light conditions, viewing angles and picture quality.